Cornett

-It was used in a variety of musical forms, including performances by professional musicians, state music and liturgical music.
-It accompanied choral music.
-It also featured in popular music in what are now called alta capellas or loud wind ensembles.
-The cornett was characterized as "loud as a trumpet and soft as a recorder."
-It was popular in Germany, where guild laws made it illegal for residents to play trumpets.
+It was used in performances by professional musicians for both state and liturgical music, especially accompanying choral music.
+It also featured in popular music in alta capella or loud wind ensembles.
+British organologist Anthony Baines wrote that the cornett "was praised in the very terms that were to be bestowed upon the oboe [...]: it could be sounded as loud as a trumpet and as soft as a recorder, and its tone approached that of the human voice more nearly than that of any other instrument."
+It was popular in Germany, where trumpet-playing was restricted to professional trumpet guild members.
 As well, the mute cornett variant was a quiet instrument, playing "gentle, soft and sweet."